 Figure 6.
 The spectrum of the acceleration signal.

-The experimental results summarized in Table 2 - Table 4 show the satisfying data quality of the measurement campaign, as highlighted by the limited coefficient of variation exhibited by the proposed indexes, particularly when computed on the signal outputs from the wearable device (CoV < 15 %).
-Moreover, as achieved by carrying out the mean test with a confidence level not lower than 95% as the road typology is varying, for each index type the corresponding values are statistically significant since they result from different distribution (i.e. the null hypothesis H0 according to which two indexes may result from the same population is refused whichever combinations of device and/or road typology is considered).
+The experimental results summarised in Table 2–Table 4 show the satisfying data quality of the measurement campaign, as highlighted by the limited coefficient of variation exhibited by the proposed indexes, particularly when computed on the signal outputs from the wearable device (CoV < 15 %).
+Moreover, as determined by a mean test with a confidence level not lower than 95% for the varying road typology, the corresponding values for each index type are statistically significant since they result from different distribution (i.e. the null hypothesis H0, according to which two indexes may result from the same population, is refused regardless of which combination of device and/or road typology is considered).

-As already highlighted in [21], the HTV index reveals to be the most reliable and significant, since:
+As already highlighted in [21], the HTV index was shown to be the most reliable and significant, since:

-- similar results in terms of small CoV (< 10 %) are exhibited correspondingly with both the devices under test;
+- similar results in terms of small CoV (< 10 %) are exhibited with both the devices under test;

-- the greatest span is exhibited for each device when different typologies of the road are considered, making easier the identification of the corresponding discomfort levels.
+- the greatest span is exhibited for each device when different road typologies are considered, making it easier to identify the corresponding discomfort levels.

-Moreover, all three indexes confirm the comfort experimented by the driver's wrist is strongly influenced by the roughness of the road, which may be assumed as the primary source of vibration at the lowest frequencies and motorcycle speed.
-Indeed, about the wearable device, all three indexes assume the most significant value when the data acquisition concerning the ride on the cobblestone is considered (having assumed as similar the behaviour exhibited in correspondence with the bump).
-Moreover, only for the first road type, each one of the HTV and (combined spectrum integral) I index is characterized by the greater value when both the device under test are compared whereas, the opposite behaviour is exhibited when the riding on urban and highway roads is considered.
-In other words, both the Time Domain and Frequency Domain analysis highlight the vibrations transmitted to the hand (as measured by the fixed accelerometer) during the motorcycle riding at high speed increases for the influence of the aerodynamics and the contribution of the frame vibration, that are components more significant than the vertical dynamics introduced by the road roughness.
-At the same time, the former vibration contribution results to be smoothed by the driver mass which reduces the corresponding index values computed on the signals outputted from the wearable device.
+Moreover, all three indexes confirm that the comfort level as interpreted by the device on the driver's wrist is strongly influenced by the roughness of the road, which may be assumed to be the primary source of vibration at the lowest frequencies and motorcycle speeds.
+Indeed, with regard to the wearable device, all three indexes assume the most significant value in evaluation of the ride on cobblestone (here we assume as similar the behaviour exhibited in correspondence with the bump).
+Furthermore, for the first road type, both the HTV and the (combined spectrum integral) I index are characterised by greater value when both devices under test are compared, whereas the opposite behaviour is exhibited when riding on urban and highway roads is considered.
+In other words, both the time domain and frequency domain analysis highlight that the vibrations transmitted to the hand (as measured by the fixed accelerometer) while riding a motorcycle at high speed increase with the influence of the aerodynamics and the contribution of the frame vibration; these components are more significant than the vertical dynamics introduced by the road roughness.
+At the same time, the former vibration contribution is muffled by the driver mass, which reduces the corresponding index values computed on the signals outputted from the wearable device.

 Conclusions